terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 <styled-header class="color-blue">This text is the blue</styled-header>
 ```

-This allows us to apply different styles depending on the styles being applied to the tag.
+This allows us to apply different styles depending on the styles being applied to the custom element tag.
 We can go even further than this by gaining knowledge of the tags above our custom element to gain context for rendering.

 ### :host-context psuedo class

-Having context for how the parent tags above an element can allow us to have different look and feel for different contexts.
+Having context of the parent tags above an element can allow us to differentiate the look and feel for different contexts.
 A simple example of this would be allowing context to italicize or bold text in our custom element.
 Consider the following markup:

 ```html
 <context-aware-text>Nothing special</context-aware-text>